 Click here to download the Whole School Overview for Twinkl Phonics.

-Each session introduces a new sound, with a new book, as well as recapping previously learned sounds.
+Each session introduces a new sound as well as recapping previously learned sounds.
 Below are the sounds that your child will learn in Reception and Year One.

 GLOSSARY OF TERMS YOUR CHILD WILL USE: